companieshouse/overseas-entities-web/README.md

 ### Build and Test changes

 1. To compile the project use `make build`
-2. To compile the project use `make test`
+2. To test the project use `make test`
 3. or `make clean build test`

 ### To build the Docker container